-The ongoing global logistics disruptions stemming from the COVID-19 pandemic continue to impact businesses and consumers as the flow of consumer goods into key markets, such as North America and Europe, Southeast Asia and India, is restricted by the continued shutdowns of major global ports and airports, largely in China, South Korea, and the US.
+The ongoing global logistics disruptions stemming from the COVID-19 pandemic continue to impact businesses and consumers as the flow of consumer goods into key markets such as North America and Europe, South East Asia and India is restricted by the continued shutdowns of major global ports and airports, largely in China, South Korea, and the US.

 2. Production delays

-3. Overreliance on a limited number of third parties
+3. Over reliance on a limited number of third parties.

-4. Doubling down on technology investment
+4. Doubling down on the technology investment

 5. Commodity pricing

-6. Workforce and labour
+6. Workforce and labor